Istaravhshan

 Sary Mazar

-Sari Mazar (Sar-i Mazor) a complex consist of three structures that date back to more than 500 years.
-There are two mausoleums from the 15th and 16th centuries.
-The first mausoleum is the Ajina Khona, which means the house of demons and an unusual name for a holy building.
-Coined by the Soviet’s name to scare away children from playing there.
+Sari Mazar (Sar-i Mazor) a complex consist of three structures that of two date back to more than 500 years as there are two mausoleums from the 15th and 16th centuries.
+The first mausoleum is the Ajina Khona, which means the house of demons and an unusual name for a holy building named by the Soviet’s to scare away children from playing there.
 It is austere within, but the exterior has some intricate brickwork.
 The second mausoleum is Hazraji Mekhdoni Azam and his family.
 He was a nephew of Mir Saheed Hamadoni, whose mausoleum is in Kulob.
 It is plain within, although there are traces of Arabic and Farsi script on the walls.

-Outside is ornate with fine stonework and tiling.
+Outside of the mausoleum is ornate with fine stonework and tiling.
 His tomb is there, with those of his wife, son and nephew.
-He was born in Khorezm, in modern Uzbekistan.
-He is reputed to have died while preaching, proving his closeness to God.
+He was born in Khorezm, in modern Uzbekistan and was reputed for having died while preaching, proving his closeness to God.

 The third old building is the Sar-i Mazor mosque, built in the 16th and 17th centuries, and has had some recent renovations.
 The four tin cupolas of the Mazar-i-Chor Gumbaz conceal Tajikistan’s most impressive painted ceilings.
 There is also a modern mosque, which can accommodate over a thousand worshippers.
 The money for the construction was all raised locally.
-The whole complex is set in splendidly maintained grounds, with some ancient trees considered to be 800 years old.
+The whole complex is set in splendidly maintained grounds, with some ancient trees considered being at least 800 years old.

 Hazrat-i Shoh Mosque

-The Hazrat-i-Shoh is a mosque and the mausoleum belongs to the tomb of the brothers of Kusam ibn Abbas.
+The Hazrat-i-Shoh is a mosque and the mausoleum next to it contains the tomb of the brothers of Kusam ibn Abbas.
 Kusam was the cousin of the Prophet Mohammed, he is presumably buried in Samarkand’s Shah-i Zinda.
 The structure is impressive with its modest brick building, though the ceilings are excellently painted.
 Although the mausoleum was originally built in the 11th century, today the structure dates back to the 18th century.
 In the gardens are the analogies of great Tajik figures on a wall, poets on the left, writers on the right.

 Furthermore there are two other mosques that belongs to 19th century.
 Chahor Gumbaz or Four Domes: A tiny 19th-century four domes and a central pillar mosque.
 It lies next to a holy pool, shaded by an ancient tree.
 Havzi SanginThe modern splendidly built mosque has a shrine with a holy pool.
 Near the Kuk Gumbaz.